 If the law requires us to, we may need to collect and process your data.
 For example, we can pass on details of people involved in fraud or other criminal activity.

 In some situations, we can collect and process your data with your consent.
 For example, when you tick a box to receive email newsletters.
-When collecting your personal data, we’ll always make clear to you when we believe your consent is necessary and you will be able to choose whether to give that consent.
+When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service.

 When do we collect your data?